TanayB11/me/content/blog/2024-04-17-personal-growth-and-sgd.md

 description = "🌱"
 +++

-Dreams are not stable: they change as we change.

 I've long believed that you don't always need an end goal; you just need a direction.
-At any given moment, you need to be clear about what you're doing: Weighing different options, gathering data, *figuring out* what you want.
+At any given moment, you need to be clear about what you're doing: weighing different options, gathering data, *figuring out* what you want.

 ## College
 I'm in college right now, and I don't know *exactly* what career path I want to pursue.
 But I'm very consciously trying to narrow it down.
 I always have a direction that comes from searching for answers to different questions: